wavefrontHQ/help/onboarding/dashboards.md

 - Explore correlations with scatter plots
 - Highlight critical metrics with sparklines
-- Use Markdown charts to integrate operational analysis and run book procedures.
+- Use Markdown charts to integrate operational analysis and run book procedures

 Both charts and dashboards support: